Towards highly efficient broadband superconducting quantum memory: Results

-Each of the eight internal resonators has length of $\sim\lambda/4$ and is coupled to the common resonator with coupling constant $g\approx 12$ MHz.
-The internal resonators have unloaded Q-factor $\sim$ 5$\cdot$10$^{5}$ that corresponds to decay constant $\gamma_n \approx $ 6 kHz that is same as decay constant for common resonator $\gamma_0 \approx $ 6 kHz.
-The proper choice of $g$, $\kappa$ and $\gamma_n$ is crucial for impedance matching condition \cite{2018-Moiseev-SR} (see supplementary materials for a theoretical model), that assures the efficient transfer of an input pulse from the waveguide into the internal resonators.
 The designed frequencies of the internal resonators range from 5.9895 GHz to 6.0105 GHz with a step of $\Delta=3$ MHz.
-We keep the position of each internal resonator in the voltage antinodes of the common resonator as it is shown in Fig. \ref{fig:electrical-scheme}.
-Such positioning allows to choose an identical coupling constant for all internal resonators since coupling depends only on a mutual capacitance that can be fabricated with good precision.
-In turn, the position $l_{\text{short}}$ of the input port relatively to the common resonator is crucial for the value of coupling constant $\kappa$ as we show in supplementary materials.
+We keep the position of each internal resonator in the voltage antinodes of the common resonator as it is shown in Fig. \ref{fig:fig1}b.
+Such positioning allows to choose an identical coupling constant for all internal resonators since coupling depends only on a mutual capacitance that is fabricated with good precision.
+In turn, the position $l_{\text{short}}$ of the input port relatively to the common resonator is crucial for the value of coupling constant $\kappa$ (see Appendix \ref{app:B}).

-We adopt a small difference in $\Delta$ of $0.5$ MHz for two groups of resonators labeled as 1-4 and 5-8 in Fig. \ref{fig:electrical-scheme} to select two frequency modes for storage and separate them in time domain.
+We adopt a small difference in $\Delta$ of $0.5$ MHz for two groups of resonators labeled as 1-4 and 5-8 in Fig. \ref{fig:fig1}b to select two frequency modes for storage and separate them in time domain.
 We measure the resonators 1 to 4 to be frequency spaced by $\Delta_{1-4}=3.55$ MHz, while resonators 5 to 8 are spaced by $\Delta_{5-8}=3.08$ MHz.
 Hence we consider these two groups of resonators as two independent quantum memory cells, namely first and second, for two modes with carrier frequencies 5.9436 GHZ and 5.9549 GHz, respectively.
+It must be noted that our device stores a two-mode quantum state for a fixed time, and hence it is not full on-demand quantum memory.
+However, for the sake of simplicity, we will call these two groups of resonators quantum memory cells.